mesonbuild/meson/docs/markdown/IDE-integration.md

 However, this behavior is not guaranteed if subprojects are present.
-Due to internal limitations all subprojects are processed even if they are never used in a real meson run.
+Due to internal limitations all subprojects are processed even if they are never used in a real Meson run.
 Because of this options for the subprojects can differ.

 ## The dependencies section